Seafood Markets

 - ✓Most commercial fish species

-IMP works with certified halal seafood processors globally to ensure products meet the requirements of Muslim consumers and institutions.
+IMP works with certified seafood processors globally to ensure products meet the requirements of Muslim consumers and institutions seeking religiously compliant options.

 Biweekly Market Reporting